Irina Prokhorova: Political activism

 Irina supported her brother Mikhail Prokhorov in a presidential race he joined in 2012.
 She grew famous when she defeated Nikita Mikhalkov in a public debate.
 Mikhalkov, who represented Vladimir Putin at the debate, said in the end that he would gladly vote for Irina Prokhorova himself if she were going for presidency.
 Irina headed Prokhorov's political party Civic Platform in December 2013 - July 2014.
 She condemned the Russian Annexation of Crimea in 2014 and left the party, because 37 of its regional departments supported the Annexation.

 In 2012 she refused an offer from the authorities to become Chair of the Public Council of the Ministry of Culture.

 Prokhorova supports multiple civic initiatives, she publicly condemned the Dima Yakovlev Law, and opposed the 2022 Russian Invasion of Ukraine.
-Despite her anti-war stance, massive exodus of liberals from Russia and her own brother emigration to Israel, Prokhorova refuses to leave and abandon her publishing house.
+Despite her anti-war stance, massive exodus of liberals from Russia and her own brother's emigration to Israel, Prokhorova refuses to leave and abandon her publishing house.